Birds of Canada (banknotes): $10 note

 The prime minister featured on the $10 banknote obverse is John A. Macdonald, whose portrait was engraved by Thomas Hipschen of the Bureau of Engraving and Printing in the United States.
 Adjacent to the portrait is a vignette of the buildings of Parliament as they were during his premiership, flying the Canadian Red Ensign.
-The bird featured on the reverse is an osprey.
+The bird featured on the reverse is an Eastern Osprey.
 The purple banknote was introduced on 27 June 1989 and withdrawn on 17 January 2001.